-This HS applies to the whole Torres Strait Beche-de-mer fishery comprised of 18 commercial species (Table 1).
+This HS applies to the whole Torres Strait Beche-de-mer Fishery comprised of 18 commercial species (Table 1).

-The HS outlines the control rules used to develop advice on the recommended biological catch (RBC) and recommend Total Allowable Catches (an enforced limit on total catches).
-The HS sets the criteria that pre-agreed management decisions will be based on in order to achieve the Fishery objectives.
+The HS outlines the control rules used to develop advice on the recommended biological catch (RBC) and recommend Total Allowable Catches.
+The HS sets the criteria that preagreed management decisions will be based on in order to achieve the Fishery objectives.

-Overtime, the HS will be subject to periodic reviews and updates with ongoing opportunities to refine and improve the HS in future.
-Summaries of local knowledge, observations, preferences, outcomes of local management practices such as community-specific closures and spatial rotations as to where fishing takes place could be used in an iterative manner to continually improve the HS and ensure customary practices receive appropriate acknowledgement.
+Over time, the HS will be subject to periodic reviews and updates with ongoing opportunities to refine and improve the strategy in future.
+Summaries of local knowledge, observations, preferences, outcomes of local management practices including community-specific closures and spatial rotations as to where fishing takes place could be used in an iterative manner to continually improve the HS and ensure customary practices receive appropriate acknowledgement.